toribasho/OverseerrRequestViaTelegramBot/README.md

   - Users log in with their individual Overseerr credentials (email and password).
   - Requests and issue reports are tied to each user’s Overseerr account, ensuring personalized tracking.
   - Ideal for users with their own Overseerr accounts who want full control over their requests and notifications.
-  - Example: A user logs in to request "Inception" in 4K, and notifications about its availability are sent only to their Telegram chat.

 - **API Mode**: